 Altitude Sickness, also known as Acute Mountain

-Sickness (AMS) usually develops gradually, so if you pay attention and
+Sickness (AMS) usually develops gradually.
+If you pay attention and

-manage any symptoms properly, they can be avoided altogether.
+manage any symptoms properly, it can be avoided altogether.

-We do want you to remember, however, that in all the years our Colorado Tour Guides and A Guide Out West have accompanied individuals and groups to the top of Pikes Peak, we have NEVER lost anyone or needed emergency help.
+Please remember, however, that in all the years our Colorado Tour Guides and A Guide Out West have accompanied individuals and groups to the high country, we have NEVER lost anyone or needed emergency help.
 We take it slow, follow a few easy rules about adjusting to the altitude, and keep an eye on any symptoms that may occur.

 Here is what you need to know about watching for symptoms, which may include:

-headache- nausea and/or vomiting- dizziness- Tiredness, insomnia or difficulty sleeping- loss of appetite- shortness of breath and/or racing heartbeat
+headache, nausea and/or vomiting, dizziness, feeling especially tired, insomnia or difficulty sleeping, loss of appetite, shortness of breath and/or racing heartbeat.

 First of all, you don’t need A Guide Out West to tell you that a